BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Broken Loyalties** `PASSIVE`

-If at the start of any turn Sharkey has been reduced to 1 Wound and has no Fate remaining, Worm immediately becomes an enemy model for the remainder of the game.
-Also, after this, whenever Worm Activates he must Charge Sharkey if able to do so.
-If Sharkey is slain, then at the start of the next turn, Worm reverts back to being a friendly model.
+If at the beginning of any turn Sharkey has been reduced to 1 Wound and has no Fate Points remaining, Worm immediately becomes an enemy model for the remainder of the game.
+Additionally, after this condition has been met, if when Worm Activates he can Charge Sharkey then he must do so.
+If Sharkey is slain, then at the beginning of the next turn, Worm reverts back to being a friendly model.

 - **When He Sneaks** `ACTIVE`